l7mp/stunner-helm/README.md

 idea is to create a configurable number of UDP server sockets using `SO_REUSEPORT` and spawn a separate goroutine to run a parallel readloop for each.
 The kernel will load-balance allocations across the sockets/readloops per the IP 5-tuple, so the same allocation will always stay at the same CPU.
-This allows UDP listeners to scale to multiple CPUs.
+This allows UDP listeners to scale to multiple CPUs, thus improve the performance.

 Note that this is enabled only for UDP at the moment: TCP, TLS and DTLS listeners spawn a per-client readloop anyway.
 Also note that `SO_REUSEPORT` is not portable, so currently we enable